alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 It just means that somebody else without your privilege might have to work harder for the same success, because they have different obstacles to you.

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 12,
+  slide_image2
+  filename="slide12.png"
-  :alt => "A turquoise person with a list of possible privileges: race, gender, family, and so on."
+  alt="A turquoise person with a list of possible privileges: race, gender, family, and so on."
 %}

 Privilege comes on a number of different axes --- there are some examples on this slide.